czasopismo-MATINF/Book-Game-Control-of-Robot-Rovers/README.md

 Książka opisująca proces tworzenia gry turowej w sterowanie rojem robotów-łazików na obcej planecie.

-# Book-game: Control of robot rovers.
+# Book-game: Control of Robot Rovers.

 A book describing the process of creating a turn-based game in which you control a swarm of robot rovers on an alien planet.